-The recipe of pizza dough is super easy to make with only a few ingredients!
-This pizza dough recipe can be refrigerated overnight or frozen for later.
+The recipe of a pizza dough is easy to make with only a few ingredients!
+This pizza dough recipe can be refrigerated overnight or frozen.

 Pizza is my family’s favorite food and we love eating it in all its forms from grilled pizza and breakfast pizza to pizza dip and pizza balls.
 Making the dough only takes about an hour and can even be prepared the day before.